-Navajo and Heron lakes provide great opportunities for kokanee trolling.
-Eagle Nest and El Vado lakes are also stocked with kokanee.
+Navajo lake provides great opportunities for kokanee trolling.
+Eagle Nest, El Vado and Heron lakes are also stocked with kokanee.
 In the fall kokanee snagging is a popular activity at these waters.

 Brook Trout

 Brook trout are uncommon in New Mexico.
 Most brook trout populations occur in smaller and more difficult to access streams around the state.
 Two more easily accessible streams are Cabresto Creek above Questa and Tecolote Creek near Las Vegas.
 Brook trout may also be found at Cabresto Lake, Hopewell Lake and Cruces Basin Wilderness.